-Wine was produced on a small scale until shortly before Prohibition.
+Wine was produced on a small scale until just before Prohibition.
 After prohibition was lifted, the five sons of the couple (including Fred's father Joe) founded the "Franzia Brothers Winery" in 1933.
-Three of the brothers sold their shares in 1971, against the wishes of the other two, for a ridiculous sum of one million dollars each.
+Three of the brothers sold their shares against the will of the other two in 1971 for a ridiculous sum of one million dollars each.
 The remaining two brothers, including Fred's father, then sold the winery in 1973 for 50 million dollars to the new majority owner Coca-Cola Bottling Company.
 This also included the right to use the Franzia name.
 In the course of a management buy-out of Coca Cola's wine activities, the company was merged into the Multi Wine Group in 1981.

 Serious sources on the internet are rare - and Wine lexicon from wein.plus is one such source.
 When researching for my articles, I regularly consult the wein.plus encyclopaedia.
 There I get reliable and detailed information.Thomas Götz